magiclane/magiclane-maps-sdk-for-flutter-docs-context7/guides/10_offline/02_manage-content.md

 See the [download individual map tiles documentation](../maps/adjust-map#download-individual-map-tiles) for more details about the `MapDownloaderService`.

+Also, do not confuse the `LandmarkStore` class with the `ContentStore` class.
+The `LandmarkStore` is a collection used for managing landmark data, while the `ContentStore` is a service used for managing offline map content.

 ## Downloading overlays

 Overlays can be downloaded for specific regions to enable offline functionality.
 To do this, you must first download a map region, after which the overlays become available for download within those offline areas.
 Downloading overlays for offline use is done through the `grabOverlayOfflineData` method of `OverlayService`.